IhnwhiHeo/MScThesis/README.md

 This repository serves as research archive for the Master's thesis 'Missing the Point: Non-Convergence in Iterative Imputation Algorithms' by Hanne Oberman.
+If you are looking for the work presented at the ICML 2020 workshop ATREMISS, please see the folder `ICML` inside the folder `Writeup`.

 **Abstract**